LordOfMice/hidusbf/README.md

   Because Windows 2000 have not restrictions of overclocking Low Speed USB devices in system code - you can use the driver from DRIVER\NTX86\NOPATCH\
   always.
-Windows 98 and ME also have not such restrictions, so there is no patch version of driver for this OSes at all.
+Windows 98 and ME also have not such restrictions, so there is no patch version of driver for these OSes at all.

   2. For OSes begining from Windows XP for successful overclocking of Low Speed USB devices is REQUIRED the presence original (not altered by other programs) version of system driver USBPORT.SYS (%sytemroot%\system32\drivers\usbport.sys).
-  Windows 8 beginning also work with USBXHCI.SYS (%sytemroot%\system32\drivers\usbxhci.sys)
+  Windows 8 beginning also works with USBXHCI.SYS (%sytemroot%\system32\drivers\usbxhci.sys).
+  And under Windows 7 is supported Intel xHCI driver (IUSB3XHC.SYS) (see additions in HIDUSBFN.ZIP)

   3. Install my driver HIDUSBF.SYS.
 For this purpose execute SETUP.EXE (there should also be .INF and .SYS files).
 Click Install Service.